csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - *change factual associations* - modify feedforward weights to update specific factual associations using Rank-One Model Editing (ROME)
   - [Mass Editing Memory in a Transformer](https://memit.baulab.info/) (meng..., bau, 2022)
 - Knowledge Neurons in Pretrained Transformers ([dai et al. 2021](https://arxiv.org/abs/2104.08696)) - integrated gradients wrt to each neuron in BERT
+- REMEDI ([hernandez, li, & andreas, 2023](https://arxiv.org/pdf/2304.00740.pdf)) - pass facts through LLM to get embedding vectors, then use that embedding vector combined with a new prompt to edit the output
 - Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
   - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model)
   - Fast model editing at scale ([mitchell...finn, manning, 2022](https://arxiv.org/abs/2110.11309))